mcswedo/Reignite/README.md

 3. The "New Game" and "Load Game" buttons do not function.
 This is due to the main game mode not being implemented yet.

+4. The Options menu is very unresponsive with the cursor.

+5. There is no music on the Options menu.

 If any other issues are found, please contact us at reignitedev@gmail.com or @mcswedo on Twitter.